-Legal disputes over property can be very contentious regardless of whether two neighbors are fighting over a boundary line or two corporations are seeking access the same natural resources.
+Legal disputes over property can be very contentious regardless of whether two neighbors are fighting over a boundary line or two corporations are seeking access to the same natural resources.
 Spotty chains of title, inaccurate surveys, and outright fraud often create doubts about an owner’s true rights.
 Our property attorneys have extensive experience in many such matters, including disputes related to:

-- Breaches of land sale contracts
+Breaches of land sale contracts

-- Negligent property inspections
+Negligent property inspections

-- Mineral and water rights
+Mineral and water rights

-- Boundary and property lines
+Boundary and property lines

-- Seller or broker misrepresentation
+Seller or broker misrepresentation

-- Non-disclosure of pertinent facts
+Non-disclosure of pertinent facts

 We thoroughly investigate your case, poring over documentation related to the property.
 From there, our attorneys advise how the law applies to the facts in your situation and recommend a course of action to maximize the likelihood of a successful result.